RoadieHQ/marketing-site/content/docs/getting-started/getting-started-for-admins/index.md

  1. Have connected Roadie to your organization's GitHub account.
  2. Be an admin user of Roadie.

-### Whitelisting
+### Allow Listing

-If your IT department requires you to white list domains, please use the following:
+If your IT department requires an allow list of domains, please use the following:
 ```
 <yourtenant>.roadie.so
 *.roadie.systems